The Fishermen at sea.

 In 1802 he becomes a full art academician, which in many countries is considered to be a great honorary title.
 He travels extensively visiting places such as France, Switzerland and the Vol d'Aosta on the border of Italy.
 On his return, he visits the Louvre in Paris where he studies the work of Titian and other artists.

-In 1804 at the age of twenty-nine Turner had earned enough money to be financially independent, this allowed him to experiment and become more innovative in his work.
+In 1804 at the age of twenty-nine Turner had earned enough money to allow him financial independents.
+This would also allow him to experiment and become more innovative in his work.
 He uses some of his money to set up a gallery at his Harley Street home.
 He begins to adapt his style and starts to use a chromatic palette and broadly applies atmospheric washes of paint to his work.
 Sadly his mother also dies in Bethlehem Hospital where she spent the remaining years of her life.

 In 1805 Turner stages his own exhibition in his gallery at his home in Harley Street.